JimmyBoomBots3000/JimmyBoomBots3000.github.io/index.md

-## Thanks for stopping by!
+## Thanks for stopping by! (self-assessment)

 I'm a career electronics technician making a transition to a career in software engineering.
-I'm currently wrapping up a BS in Computer Science, concentration in Software Engineering.
-This page is a digital portfolio of some of the work I've completed during the program.
+Over the course of earning my Bachelor’s in Computer Science, I’ve been surprised by how much the soft skills of these two professions overlap.
+Logical problem solving, mathematical aptitude, organized and methodical thought, and attention to detail are key ingredients in both these fields.
+Whether building them up, or tearing them down to better understand them or fix them, I’ve learned that circuits and software require a similar type of thinking to mentally digest.

+These professions are also similar in that a good team is always more than the sum of its parts.
+Very much like my career  in electronics, having talented peers to bounce ideas off of, and enthusiastic mentors to offer guidance has made earning my degree as much a joy as it was a challenge.

+This page is a digital portfolio of some of the work I've completed during the Computer Science (concentration Software Engineering) program at Southern New Hampshire University.
+It showcases some of what I’ve learned in topics as broad as data structures and databases, and as narrow as Python web-app frameworks and secure coding in C++.
+It’s by no means a comprehensive list of everything I can do, but I hope it highlights my approach to problem-solving (which is not to beat a problem with code until something works).
+I plan to add to it as I complete more projects, and even further enhance what’s already here.
+I’ve left some contact info at the bottom of the page, so feel free to reach out, and thanks for stopping by!

 ### Code Review